-If you are experiencing erectile dysfunction and want to try a pill treatment that produces good results, then you have four options available.
-All four FDA-approved drugs for erectile dysfunction – Cialis (tadalafil), Levitra (vardenafil), Staxyn (vardenafil), and Viagra (sildenafil) – work in a similar way, with some slight variations in how long they take to be effective, how long the effect lasts, and side effects.
-Generally, if you try one of the four drugs and you don’t have success, chances are the other three will give you the same result.
+If you are experiencing erectile dysfunction and want to try a pill treatment that produces good results, then you have five options available.
+All five FDA-approved drugs for erectile dysfunction – Cialis (tadalafil), Levitra (vardenafil), Staxyn (vardenafil), Viagra (sildenafil), and Stendra (avanafil) – work in a similar way, with some slight variations in how long they take to be effective, how long the effect lasts, and side effects.
+Generally, if you try one of the five drugs and you don’t have success, chances are the other four will give you the same result.

 How an Erection Happens